yonaka15/rust-ekf/README.md

-﻿For a deep dive into this Rust Extended Kalman Filter, read my Medium article here.s
+﻿For a deep dive into this Rust Extended Kalman Filter, read my Medium article here.

 ## How to Use `rust-ekf`